 I remember visiting him before he died in 1954 when I was a child.
 He didn’t look very short to me then.
 Of course, I was only 6 years old.
 The farm was a great place to find fossils, especially down by the creek in the shale banks.
 Today the old house and barn have been completely restored, and the present owners operate a beautifully manicured horse ranch known as “Green Tree Farm.”

 The Scotch-Irish Campbell name is presently ranked 43rd in the United States with well over half a million descendants, according to one statistical survey.
 The New Dictionary of American Family Names claims that the name “Campbell” comes from two Gaelic words, “cam” and “beul,” and means “a wry (or crooked) mouth with arched lips,” a derogatory term given by neighboring clans on account of “moral defects.”
 What those defects were exactly aren’t known, but they might have been just name calling from some jealous rival family in the neighborhood.
-These narratives and genealogical charts in the E-Gen: Campbell series to follow tell the story of my Campbell ancestors from books, interviews, and observations in hopes of providing our descendants with a permanent record of their achievements.
+These narratives and genealogical charts in the E-Gen: Campbell series tells the story of my Campbell ancestors from books, interviews, and observations in hopes of providing our descendants with a permanent record of their achievements.
 While I’m certain that we won’t be able to mention everything, you can rest assured we’ll be continually updating and adding material as it becomes available.

 Hardie, Frances C. Fox Chapel: A History of an Area and its People.
 Pittsburgh: Financial Press Corporation, 1987.